patzaa/Papers/README.md

 Paper Summary
 =============
 _A list of papers I find interesting including a single sentece on main findings.
-On topics in NLP, ML and RL.
+On topics in NLP, DL and RL.
-Specifically, Knowledge Graph Embeddings, Dialoge Systems, Reasoning using RL, and Transformer-based architectures._
+Specifically, computer vision, knowledge graph embeddings, dialoge systems, reasoning using RL, and transformer-based architectures._

 Content (2021)
 =========